zimmski/tavor/doc/complete-example.md

 - Each argument prepends a tab character
 - A line ends with the new line character

-Putting the given state machine, the defined keys and the rules for the key-driven format together, results in the following Tavor format:
+Putting the given state machine, the defined keys and the rules for the keyword-driven format together, results in the following Tavor format:

 ```tavor
 START = Credit0 *( Coin25 Credit25 | Coin50 Credit50 )